 Recently I had a query from a lady who was worried about 2 bee nests by her back door.
-She was worried she would not be able to get out.
+She was concerned she would not be able to get out of the house.

 If the bees had been honey bees, I would have suggested she call a beekeeper.

 In the case of solitary bees, they can usually be left alone, but if you are in the USA and have the large carpenter bees, see this page.